CT Support Resources:

 Assessments of Practicum

-- Professional Growth Assessment (PGA): The supervisor evaluates professional behaviors and dispositions twice per term via the PGA evaluation tool.
+- Framework for Effective and Equitable Teaching (FEET): The supervisor evaluates professional behaviors and dispositions twice per term via the FEET evaluation tool.

 - Lesson Plans: Two lesson plans will be scored during the term using the lesson plan rubric (see appendix)